selimhanmrl/Animal-Behavior-Detection/README.md

 # Animal-Behavior-Detection

+I created behaviour detetcion model for animals.
+This model can detect 3 different behaviors as standing, grooming and walking.

 For running code you need created DeeplabCut model.

 Because of ethical reasons i could not share my model for testing.